Rita Asfour: Personal life

-Watching documentaries about Mary Cassatt and other impressionists was her pastime on television.

-She was proud to have crossed four continents to pursue a childhood dream come true.
-Working alone, and without collaborating with anyone or joining any art group, Rita left behind a large collection of beautiful aesthetic art.

-Painting was not a job for her but a mission.
-Among her last words Rita said, “I did it.
+Working alone without collaborations or joining any art group, Asfour left behind a large body of work.
+Among her last words, Asfour said, “I did it.
 And I did it my way.
 I said all I had to say.
 If you don't understand it, too bad.”

-A paint brush was in her hand for eighty years, from age eight until eighty-eight.
-Rita continued to paint until two months before she died on June 29, 2021, in Las Vegas, Nevada.
+She painted for 80 years, from age eight to eighty-eight.
+Asfour continued to paint until two months before she died on June 29, 2021, in Las Vegas, Nevada.